German union Verdi calls for further strikes at Deutsche Post

-FRANKFURT German labour union Verdi on Tuesday called for further strikes at Deutsche Post (DPWGn.DE) in a dispute over plans by the company to expand its parcel delivery service using workers on lower pay.
+FRANKFURT, April 28 German labour union Verdi on Tuesday called for further strikes at Deutsche Post in a dispute over plans by the company to expand its parcel delivery service using workers on lower pay.

 Walkouts could start soon, the union said after two days of negotiations with Deutsche Post management ended with no agreement.